stevenqzhang/PyPad/README.md

 1. Run pyro nameserver

-	* see info on how to use pyro-ns command [here](http://pyro.sourceforge.net/manual/5-nameserver.html#cmds)
+	see info on how to use pyro-ns command[here](http://pyro.sourceforge.net/manual/5-nameserver.html#cmds)

 2. Get IP address listed on 4th line:  URI is: ....

 3. Enter IP address `default_ns_host` value in RemoteObject.py (line 9)

-	* (this should have been a commandline argument but...)
+	(this should have been a commandline argument but...)

 4. Run PypadServer.py from command line.
 Add parameter -v if you want verbose output